 We have produced an imaginative range of assessment tasks, which include writing and presenting a client proposal, delivering a group learning workshop, writing a briefing paper, designing and delivering a poster presentation, writing a press release, running a coaching session, writing a research proposal and writing a publication ready journal article.

 How you'll learn

-The course runs on Friday afternoons, Saturdays and Sundays.
+The course runs on Saturdays and Sundays, with an occasional extra Friday teaching session.
 You would be expected to attend between 12 and 15 of these weekend workshops throughout your time with us.